Sorry, no relation whatsoever to its commercial counterpart!

 Here I was faced with a mountain of perfect apples, and very little time for tinkering.
 All right then, I thought, I will force myself to eat a bowl of it every day to atone for all the holidays’ delicious excesses, savory and sweet.
 But as soon as I tasted the finished sauce, I found it so delightful I decided to make it part of the desserts I would serve at my party, to go with my Latkas and many other goodies.
 By then I was not even surprised when I saw every guest big and small rave about it, and take seconds and thirds.
 My humble applesauce had just upstaged all other fabulous desserts I had displayed.
 You go, applesauce recipe!

 No recipe in the strict sense of the term, all according to your personal tastes.
-I took an wide bottom stainless-steel pot, and threw my apples in, whole, skin and all, there must have been a good 6 pounds.
+I used a wide bottom stainless-steel pot, and threw my apples in, whole, skin and all.
+There must have been a good 6 pounds.
 I added about 6 cups pomegranate juice, just to make sure I get a luscious red color.
 Of course, you could use unfiltered natural apple cider instead.
-Then, I added 1 1/4 cups sugar, 6 cinnamon sticks, 1 tablespoon vanilla extract.
+Then, I added a scant cup sugar (even this sugar, i would eliminate if the apples are really nice and sweet), 6 cinnamon sticks, 2 tablespoons vanilla extract.
 After it came to a boil, I reduced the flame to medium, covered the pot and cooked about 15 minutes, only until the fruit was soft.
 Then I threw everything in one of those 99-cents plastic strainers with large holes, which I placed on top of a large bowl, and pressed hard on the solids.
 Pretty soon all I had left in the strainer was peels, cores and seeds.
 The sauce was in the bottom, more than a gallon of it, looking luscious, chunky and thick.
+It will thicken further as it cools, with apples’ natural pectin.

 Mackintosh, Cortland or Rome will work great!